jordan-public/circuit-breaker-token/README.md

 | **Radiant** | DAO-Governed | Requires governance vote | Weeks | Aave V2 fork with similar governance |

 **Immediate Deployment Options:**
-Protocols like Morpho, Euler V2, and Silo Finance allow permissionless market creation, meaning circuit breaker tokens (cWETH, cUSDC, etc.) can be deployed and used immediately without any governance approval.
+Protocols like Morpho, Euler V2, and Silo Finance allow permissionless market creation, meaning circuit breaker tokens (cWBTC, cUSDC, etc.) can be deployed and used immediately without any governance approval.

 **DAO Approval Options:**
 For major protocols like Aave and Compound, a governance proposal highlighting the liquidation storm protection would be needed.
-Multiple tokens can be proposed together (e.g., cWETH, cUSDC, cDAI) or individually.
+Multiple tokens can be proposed together (e.g., cWBTC, cUSDC, cDAI) or individually.

 ### Phase 1: Initiation & Cooldown